Saturday, December 10, 2022

 Milledgeville, GA 31061

-The ceremony processional will begin promptly at 12:45 p.m., with the ceremony beginning at 1:00 p.m.
-Doors will open for guests at 11:00 a.m.
-All guests must enter the Centennial Center through the main entrance.
+The ceremony processional will begin promptly at 12:45 p.m., with the ceremony beginning immediately after.

-Bachelor’s, master’s, and specialist degree candidates must check in at the student line up tents behind the Centennial Center no later than 12 noon.
+Bachelor’s, master’s, and specialist degree candidates must check in on the first floor of the Centennial Center no later than 12 noon.
 Family and guests may not accompany their student in this area.

-May 2020, August 2020, December 2020, May 2021, and August 2021 graduates who were not able to attend a traditional commencement ceremony may also choose to participate in this event.
-Those students are asked to complete the request to participate in a later commencement ceremony form by Wednesday, December 1, 2021, to ensure inclusion in the commencement program.
+Graduates from prior terms who were not able to attend their commencement ceremony may also choose to participate in this event.
+These students are asked to complete the request to participate in a later commencement ceremony form by Wednesday, November 23, 2022, to ensure inclusion in the commencement program.

 Because final grades for the Fall semester are not received until after commencement, participation in the ceremony does not guarantee that all degree requirements have been completed or that the student will graduate.

 Tickets are required for the ceremony.
-Each degree candidate will be issued 6 tickets.
+Each degree candidate will be issued 8 electronic tickets.
 Children under the age of two who sit on an adult's lap for the ceremony do not need a ticket.

-Additional tickets will not be issued through the Registrar's Office.
-If a candidate desires additional tickets, they are encouraged to reach out to friends and classmates in the graduating class who do not plan to use all their tickets.
-While candidates may give tickets to or receive tickets from another graduating student, buying or selling commencement tickets is a violation of the Student Conduct Code.
+Additional tickets will not be issued by any campus office.
+If a candidate desires additional tickets, they are encouraged to reach out to friends and classmates in the graduating class who do not plan to attend or who are not using all of their tickets.
+While candidates may donate tickets to or accept tickets from another graduating student, buying or selling commencement tickets is a violation of the Student Conduct Code and may result in the student's exclusion from the ceremony.

-Guests without tickets may view the ceremony on a video feed at our overflow location in the Magnolia Ballroom or may also view the ceremony online.
+Guests without tickets may view the ceremony on a video feed at our overflow location in the Student Activities Center Magnolia Ballroom, or they may watch the ceremony online.
+A link is provided below.

 Guests may park in the Centennial Center lot.
 Centennial Center parking spaces are limited and may fill prior the event start time.